 If you don’t feel comfortable digging into your network, you can always have an app to do it for you.
 Tap or click here to learn how to use Advanced IP Scanner.

 Advanced IP Scanner is a free and reliable option that delivers swift results with very little input from you.
-It’s compatible with both PC and Mac, so you’re covered no matter what system you use.
+It’s compatible with Windows 10.

 To use Advanced IP Scanner, all you need to do is download and install it, then run the program to analyze your wireless network.
 Just click the large green button that says “SCAN.”
 It will commence a network scan to show you all the devices currently connected to your Wi-Fi.